-- To ensure that duplication of services by formal and informal support systems does not occur.
+- To minimize or eliminate duplication of services among formal and informal support systems.

-- To provide the client with educational information regarding disease transmission and maintenance of a healthy lifestyle, and encourage and reinforce good health habits and secondary prevention methods over the course of case management.
+- To provide clients with educational information regarding disease transmission and health maintenance, encourage good health habits and provide secondary prevention through continued case management.

 - To identify and document patterns of service needs and advocate for effective policies and resource development.

-- To ensure that program funding is appropriately used to meet the documented needs of HIV+ persons throughout the State in a manner that coordinates funding streams and makes use of existing community resources and services.
+- To ensure program funds are used efficiently and effectively to meet the needs of HIV/AIDS-infected people through coordinated funding streams and use of existing community resources and services.

 Basic Eligibility Criteria for Financial Assistance Programs

-- Client Residency - must be a resident of Kentucky.
+- Residency - must be a resident of Kentucky

-- documentation must also include CD4+ T cell count and viral load.)
+- Medical documentation - HIV positive status must be confirmed with appropriate documentation (for KADAP participation, medical documentation must also include CD4+ T cell count and viral load)

-- Lack of Other Third Party Payer - must be ineligible for assistance from other third party payers for the assistance being requested.
+- Lack of other third-party payer - must be ineligible for assistance from other third-party payers for assistance requested

 Financial Assistance Programs